 “Just be you; everyone else is already taken.”
 Oscar Wilde

-Paradoxically, just being ‘you’ is the hardest thing to be.
-The Quantum World mirrors this beautifully.
+Paradoxically, just being ‘you’ is the hardest thing to be when you feel compelled to change the system.

-Apart my passion for making connections, I love open space, speed, simplicity yet paradox, and the sun on my back.
+Apart my passion for making connections and the dopamine highs that result, I love open space, speed, simplicity, paradox, trees, butterflies, mind minestrone, kindred minds who believe anything is possible, belly laughs and the sun on my back.

 We really are just the sum of all the things we experience and the people we meet.
 This holds truer for artists than for most.
 I have been so fortunate in the people who have added to the sum of my parts.
 I cannot thank you enough.